hXtreme/mini-tutorials/.github/ISSUE_TEMPLATE/tutorial---report.md

 4. Resolve error '...'

 **Possible solutions**
-Describe what you think can be done to reolve this problem.
+Describe what you think can be done to resolve this problem.

 **Screenshots**
 If applicable, add screenshots to help explain the problem.